Your search did not match any results.

 Oracle Autonomous Database protects against both external attacks and malicious internal users:

-Oracle automatically applies all security updates to ensure data is not vulnerable to known attack vectors.
+Oracle automatically applies all security updates to ensure data is not vulnerable.

 Customers are not given OS logons or SYSDBA privileges to prevent phishing attacking.

-Additional in-database features like Virtual Private Database and Data Redaction are also available.
+Additional in-database features such as Database Valut, Virtual Private Database and Data Redaction are also available.

 Yes, data redaction is part of ADB.